stecrotti/xorsat/readme.md

 Belief Propagation equations are implemented in their Min-Sum form to look for solutions to XOR-SAT instances drawn from a random ensemble.
 The problem is equivalent to that of finding the Ground State for a p-spin Ising model, i.e. an Ising model where spins interact not in pairs but in p-uples.
 A brief explanation of the main results follows

-### Phase transitions
 Call *density* the ratio of number of constraints and number of variables.
-It can b
+As the density varies from 0 to 1 and beyond, the system undergoes two phase transitions.
  - **Dynamic transition**: The core size undergoes a first order phase transition at some density around 0.82 (for p=3), where it jumps to a value extensive with the number of variables N.
  - **SAT/UNSAT transition**: Around 0.92 (for p=3),  the core contains more constraints than variables and the probability of satisfiability becomes exponentially small.